Raised bed gardens are very popular and it’s easy to see why.

 Another reason raised garden beds are so popular is that they are ecologically sound.
 In a time when we are seeking to reduce, reuse and keep items out of our local landfills, raised garden beds can be created pretty easily with shipping pallets, which are plentiful.
-In fact, if you decide to create a garden using pallets, give us a call; we might have some available.

 Good soil is the single most important ingredient for a good garden.
 Raised beds give you an immediate advantage over a regular garden, because when you fill your raised bed, you can fill it with a blend of soil that’s superior to the native soil in your yard.
 Soil that’s loose and rich with nutrients and organic matter will allow the roots of your plants to grow freely, and ensure that they have access to the water and nutrients that they need.